A shopper visits your store. Falls in love with a jacket. Hits “add to cart.” Sees the size they want is sold out. Closes the tab.

 - No discount required.
 You don’t need to give margin away to get the conversion.

 You have three real options.
-They’re not equal.
+They are not equal.

 Shopify’s storefront includes an inventory tracker.
-It does not include back-in-stock email alerts.
-There is no native way to do this without an app or custom code.
+It does not include back in stock email alerts.
+There is no native way to set this up without an app or custom code.
 Don’t waste time looking.
-Shopify decided this was an app-store feature, not a platform feature.
+Shopify decided this was a Shopify App Store feature, not a platform feature.

 Option 2: Klaviyo or another email tool ($)